 The Villagers Sacrificed the Virginal Policeman Howie in the Burning 'Wicker Man'; The 'Missing' Girl Was the Bait to Lure Him There

-In this suspenseful and erotic horror-occult film, sexually-repressed and devoutly religious Scottish policeman Sergeant Neil Howie (Edward Woodward) searched for a missing young schoolgirl named Rowan Morrison (Geraldine Cowper) from an anonymous tip in a letter.
-He believed that she was to be a potential virgin sacrifice (the May Queen) on May Day by openly-sexual pagan worshippers and inhabitants of the remote Scottish island of Summerisle, who worshipped the pagan teachings of leader Lord Summerisle (Christopher Lee).
+Howie had received an anonymous tip about the girl in a letter.
+He believed that she was to be a potential virgin sacrifice (the May Queen) on May Day by openly-sexual pagan worshippers and inhabitants of Summerisle.
+The people there worshipped the pagan teachings of:

 In the chilling finale of the cult classic, Howie learned that he was the one to be sacrificed.
 He was lured there to the island to be their good Christian sacrifice, to appease the gods and to bring a plentiful harvest.
 The 'missing' girl was never really missing.

 He was burned alive ("Oh, my God!") as the perfect virginal sacrifice inside the massive hollow 'wicker man' statue (created of wicker materials designed to be used for fire sacrifices) at sunset.
 He was told that he was the "unique" sacrificial one that they needed, for four reasons: